 - Only 8GB RAM

-You’ll also get 12GB of dual-channel memory, so you’re covered for multitasking such as video editing.
-The 512GB PCIe NVMe SSD provides ample space for operating system and software you’re using and should allow them to boot very fast.
+You’ll also get 12GB of dual-channel memory, so you’re covered for multitasking, such as video editing.
+The 512GB PCIe NVMe SSD provides ample space for the operating system and software you’re using and should allow them to boot very fast.